vlstill/presentations/202001_rh_research_day/pres.md

 1.  obtain source code of the program to be verified \pause
-  - including dependencies (except for the basics -- C and C++ standard libraries) \pause
+  - including dependencies (except for the basics -- C and C++ standard libraries)

+  . . .

-  - must be buildable by clang \pause
+  - must be buildable by clang

+  . . .

   - no assembly components or inline assembly

 ## Before Verification II

-2.  obtain tests
+2.  obtain tests \pause
-  - ideally, the program comes with unit tests usable for verification \pause
+  - ideally, the program comes with unit tests usable for verification

+  . . .

   - not all tests work (concurrency stress tests, tests dependent on timing)

-    \pause
+  . . .

+  - DIVINE-specific tests can use input (unspecified) values to check a set of inputs at once

+  . . .

-  - it is often easier to write concurrency tests for DIVINE than "normal" concurrency tests \pause
+  - it is often easier to write concurrency tests for DIVINE than "normal" concurrency tests

+  . . .

   - concurrency tests in DIVINE are \emph{deterministic} -- they cannot sometimes fail and sometimes succeed
     - $\rightarrow$ they can be much smaller than stress tests \pause